 Last May 2, a little-known literary quarterly knocked the New Yorker–not to mention a clutch of other magazines–off its perch when it took home the National Magazine Award for best fiction.
 Published in newsprint, the journal, Zoetrope: All Story, was launched less than five years ago by filmmaker Francis Ford Coppola.
 In the insular world of New York media, the victory was a shocker, and came with a price.

 As it turns Out, Adrienne Brodeur, editor in chief of Zoetrope, has a story with a fairy-tale quality all its own.
 After prep school and Columbia, the blond, willowy Brodeur moved to San Diego and married young.
 She worked in local government, rising to chief of staff for the county …

 Changes in the newspaper industry have opened opportunities for writers who can understand the market.
 Here’s what you must know to break into today’s newspapers.

 The daily and weekly newspapers published in 2015 are significantly different from the straight news and plain gray pages of past decades.
 (There’s even color on the front page of The New York Times!)
 One thing that hasn’t changed, however, is newspapers’ need for freelancers to help fill their pages.

 But not just any freelancers.
 To get your byline thrown onto porches all around town, you must understand how newspapers have changed in the 2000s and how those changes affect the way you must write for them.
-You can also try blogging in order to make money, which is the main topic of IHelpYouBlog.com.
+You can also try blogging for fun, or in order to make money, which is the main topic of IHelpYouBlog.com.